-25. At its forty-first session, the TWV agreed to propose that the TC consider the introduction of a field in the UPOV-ROM Plant Variety Database to indicate the dates on which a variety was commercialized for the first time in the territory of application and other territories as provided in the UPOV Model Form for the Application for Plant Breeders' Rights (see document TGP/5: Section 2/2 Draft 1, item 8.)

-26. The TC is invited to consider the introduction of a field in the Plant Variety Database for dates of first commercialization, as set out in paragraph 25.
+- 25. At its forty-first session, the TWV agreed to propose that the TC consider the introduction of a field in the UPOV-ROM Plant Variety Database to indicate the dates on which a variety was commercialized for the first time in the territory of application and other territories as provided in the UPOV Model Form for the Application for Plant Breeders' Rights (see document TGP/5: Section 2/2 Draft 1, item 8.) - 26.
+The TC, at its forty-fourth session, noted that the introduction of a field in the Plant Variety Database to indicate the dates on which a variety was commercialized for the first time in the territory of application and other territories as provided in the UPOV Model Form for the Application for Plant Breeders' Rights (see document TGP/5: Section 2/2 Draft 1, item 8.) was primarily a matter for the CAJ.
+Some delegations explained the benefits of including such information in the UPOV-ROM, whilst some delegations expressed concerns with regard to the data which would be included.
+It was noted that data on commercialization would, in most cases, need to be based on information provided by the applicant and the TC agreed this aspect should be taken into account when considering such an approach. - 27.
+The CAJ will consider this matter at its fifty-eighth session, to be held in Geneva on October 27 and 28, 2008.